sztal/scs-paper/README.md

     The `Makefile` used here is Unix-compatible.
 Windows users may have to define their own `makefile.bat` or just run command by hand.
-    However, this should be easy as implementation of all the steps is defined transparently in the original `Makefile`.
+    However, this should be easy as the implementation of all the steps is defined transparently in the original `Makefile`.

 Project structure
 -----------------